Reservoir computing approaches for representation and classification of multivariate time series: Introduction

 \subsubsection{Contributions of the paper}

-Our main contribution is the design of a novel unsupervised procedure to generate representations of the input MTS that extends the model space criterion.
-The proposed representation, called ``reservoir model space'', consists in the parameters of the one-step-ahead predictor that estimates the future \textit{reservoir} state, as opposed to the future MTS input~\cite{chen2013model}.
-The prediction model in this case must account for all the internal reservoir dynamics to solve the prediction task and, therefore, we argue it conveys a more accurate characterization of the input MTS.
-Due to the large size of the reservoir, a na{\"i}ve formulation of the model space would yield extremely large representations that would lead to overfit in the subsequent classifier and hamper the computational efficiency proper of the RC paradigm.
+We propose an unsupervised procedure to generate MTS representations, called \textit{reservoir model space}, that consists in the parameters of the one-step-ahead predictor that estimates the future \textit{reservoir} state, as opposed to the future MTS input.
+As shown in our previous work~\cite{lokse2017training}, the reservoir states carry all the information necessary to reconstruct the phase space that, in turn, gives a complete knowledge of the underlying dynamical system generating the observed MTS.
+Therefore, a model capable of predicting the next reservoir state accounts for all the system dynamics and provides a much more accurate characterization of the MTS.
+Due to the large size of the reservoir, a na{\"i}ve formulation of the model space yields extremely large representations that lead to overfit in the subsequent classifier and hamper the computational efficiency proper of the RC paradigm.
 We address this issue by training the prediction model on a low-dimensional embedding of the original dynamics.
-The embedding is obtained by applying to the reservoir states sequence a modified version of principal component analysis (PCA), which keeps separated the modes of variation among time steps and data samples.
+The embedding is obtained by applying to the reservoir states sequence a modified version of principal component analysis (PCA) for tensors, which keeps separated the modes of variation among time steps and data samples.
+The proposed representation is novel and, while our focus is on MTS, it naturally extends also to univariate time series.

-As a second contribution, we introduce a unified RC framework (with associated open source Python library) for MTS classification that generalizes both classic RC architectures and more advanced ones.
-Our framework consists of four independent modules that specify i) the architecture of the reservoir, ii) a dimensionality reduction procedure applied to reservoir activations, iii) the representation used to describe the input MTS, and iv) the readout used to perform the final classification.
-We present multiple variants for implementing each module, such as a bidirectional reservoir and nonlinear readouts.
-When the proposed reservoir model space is used as the MTS representation, we analyze in details the interactions with the other modules.
+As a second contribution, we introduce a unified RC framework (with an associated open source Python library) for MTS classification that generalizes both classic and advanced RC architectures.
+Our framework consists of four independent modules that specify i) the architecture of the reservoir, ii) a dimensionality reduction procedure applied to reservoir activations, iii) the representation used to describe the input MTS, and iv) the readout that performs the final classification.